 Gentle Pro

-- Global brand trust and multi indication approvals
+- Global brand trust and multiple indication approvals

 - Very large spot sizes and short pulses

-- High running costs due to cryogen refills
+- High running costs because of cryogen refills

 - Bulky console and premium service contracts